reergymerej/elm-todo/README.md

 ### Now that we've got a server and something to see...

 Let's make a button that responds to our clicks.

+ref:git:70089e4

+Now we've got a button that causes the model to change.
+That's good, but pointless.
+Let's work toward something useful.
+Instead of top-down, maybe we can go bottom up.
+At the lowest level, we'll have a todo item that will have text and a done state we want to toggle.
+Let's make that.

+I don't know how to import from other files yet, but we'll cross that bridge later.

+...On second thought, let's not complicate things yet.
+We'll just keep everything in Main.elm.